- What is the Management Console?

 What is the Management Console? ¶

-The Management Console is the ultimate behind-the-scenes tool for administrators to control just about everything on their Dozuki site.
-Use this page to change the site's configuration or access many other administrator tools that will keep your site running smoothly.
+The Management Console is the ultimate behind-the-scenes tool for administrators to control everything on their Dozuki site.
+Find it by clicking on your avatar in the upper-right corner of your screen and selecting "Manage" from the drop-down menu.
+Use this page to change the site's configuration or access other administrative tools that will keep your site running smoothly.

 Navigation Links ¶

-What can you do in the Management Console?
-The short answer: almost everything.
-In fact, the Management Console's power is so expansive, we've parceled the functions into handy-dandy navigation links.
-The left-hand navigation menu on your Management Console might look a little bit different, depending on what kind of user you are signed in as.
+The Management Console's power is expansive—so we've divided the functions into convenient navigation links.
+The left-hand navigation menu on your Management Console will look a little bit different depending on what kind of user you are signed in as.
 It includes the following Navigation Links:

-- Configuration: Govern site appearance, ads, and info.
-See a detailed breakdown later on this page.
+- Configuration: Govern site appearance, ads, and information.

 - Users: Search through and communicate with site users.